COVID: How the delta variant has shattered Vietnam's success | DW | 10.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Small businesses and residents are struggling under the weight of harsh lockdown restrictions.
+Small businesses and residents in Vietnam are struggling under the weight of harsh lockdown restrictions.
 Despite the virus' resurgence, just 3.9% of the population has been vaccinated so far.

+Strict lockdown rules in Vietnam have stunted economic growth and made daily life additionally challenging

 Through the first four months of this year, Diep Nguyen was enjoying Vietnam's impressive containment of COVID-19.
 Her cafe in an upscale area of Ho Chi Minh City was becoming more popular, and she had begun experimenting with serving cocktails.